Ozamatash/deep-research-mcp/README.md

 ## Features

 - Performs deep, iterative research by generating targeted search queries
-- Controls research scope with depth (how deep) and breadth (how wide) parameters
+- Controls research scope with depth (how deep, max 3) and breadth (how wide, max 3) parameters
 - Evaluates source reliability with detailed scoring (0-1) and reasoning
 - Prioritizes high-reliability sources (≥0.7) and verifies less reliable information
 - Generates follow-up questions to better understand research needs
 - Produces detailed markdown reports with findings, sources, and reliability assessments
+- **Resource Efficiency:** Automatically starts and stops local Firecrawl Docker containers on demand (using `docker-compose up` and `docker-compose down -v`), saving system resources when the tool is not actively running.
+Includes health checks to minimize wait times after startup.

 - Available as a Model Context Protocol (MCP) tool for AI agents
 - For now MCP version doesn't ask follow up questions